- April 30, 2018

 Neale & Fhima Lemon Law Attorneys Are Here to Help

 Are you hassled by constant repairs to the same system or component on your vehicle still under warranty?
 You may have a lemon law claim against the vehicle manufacturer.
-Neale & Fhima is an experienced lemon law firm that has served southern California customers for many years and has a long, successful track record.
+Neale & Fhima is not only an experienced lemon law firm but also proficient as a vehicle accident lawyer.
+Serving southern California customers for many years, they have a long, successful track record.
 If you require legal advice about a possible lemon vehicle, please contact our offices in Orange County today for a complimentary consultation.